 - 2 teaspoons garlic powder

 - 1/2 teaspoon black pepper

 - 1 bunch scallions, thinly sliced

 - 1 avocado, cut into chunks

 - 1/2 cup chopped cilantro leaves

 - Preheat the grill to high heat.
 Clean and oil the grates.

-- In a small bowl, combine paprika, cumin, garlic powder, dark brown sugar, sea salt and black pepper.
+- In a small bowl, combine cumin, garlic powder, paprika, black pepper and salt.
 Mix well.